Overlooking the Kwando River, the lodge is set in a private concession in Mudumu Nat. Park.

 Dining locations: Indoor and Outdoor Dining

-Attitude towards children: The lodge does welcome children, with no age restrictions.
+Attitude towards children: Lianshulu welcomes children, with no age restrictions.

-Generally recommended for children: Although this lodge welcomes children there is little in the way of facilities and entertainment for them.
-We would recommend that this lodge is suitable for children over the age of 12 because of this.
+Generally recommended for children: Although the lodge welcomes children there is little in the way of facilities and entertainment for them, and they cannot take part in activities, so we would not recommend it for children under the age of 12.

 TV & radio: None

 Water supply notes: All bungalows have flushing toilets and plumbed in hot and cold water.
-The three baths however use treated water from the river which, although perfectly sanitary, may still retain a slightly muddy colour.
+The water here is pumped from the river and filtered.
+While this is safe for washing, it isn’t fit for human consumption and it may retain a slightly muddy colour.